US Intel: Coronavirus Not Manmade, Still Studying Lab Theory

 “I would like to point out again that the origin of the virus is a complex scientific issue, and it should be studied by scientists and professionals,” Geng said.

-But a Chinese government spokesman, Zhao Lijian, demonstrated that China was not above sowing confusion in the face of the pandemic.
+But another government spokesman, Zhao Lijian, demonstrated that China was not above sowing confusion in the face of the pandemic.
 He tweeted in March the falsehood that the virus might have come from the U.S. Army.

+Trump, whose early response to the outbreak has been questioned, also pushed back on news reports that he was repeatedly warned about the virus by intelligence agencies.
+Trump said he was given the first intelligence briefing in “later January.”
+Secretary of Health and Human Services Alex Azar also briefed Trump on the threat by phone on Jan.
+18.

 AP writer Deb Riechmann contributed.